 Slow cooker/crockpot chocolate fudge Christmas Puddings.
 The fudge itself really easy to make, just four ingredients.
 The decorating is a little more tricky but nothing too taxing.
 It makes a fabulous homemade Christmas gift that will be loved!
 There are step by step photos below the printable recipe!
 Also see my Mars Bar Crockpot Chocolate Fudge recipe for more ideas.
+Or what about this easy to make chocolate Christmas tree?

 Crockpot Chocolate Fudge Christmas Pudding Recipe